RyanMcG/Bits-Books/README.md

 2. Install *virtualenv*

-        pip install virtualenv
+        $ pip install virtualenv

     You might need to run the above command as sudo depending on your setup.

 3. Setup and initialize *virtualenv*.

-        cd /path/to/this/project/
+        $ cd /path/to/this/project/
-        virtualenv --no-site-packages env
+        $ virtualenv --no-site-packages env
-        source env/bin/activate
+        $ source env/bin/activate

     If you are using bash you can replace the last command with:

-        . env/bin/activate
+        $ . env/bin/activate

 4. Install Flask and other dependencies.

-        pip install -r requirements.txt
+        $ pip install -r requirements.txt

 5. Before we can run the application we must make it aware of the database.
-    Copy the `config-example.yml` file to `config.yml` with the following commands and edit it accordingly. *NOTE: Pay attention to what python to mysql adapter you use.
-You might not get pymysql to work on your machine, but something else might do the job.*
+    Copy the `config-example.yml` file to `config.yml` with the following commands and edit it accordingly. *NOTE: Pay attention to what python database adapter you use.
+You might have better luck using different ones on your system*

-        cp config-example.yml config.yml
+        $ cp config-example.yml config.yml
-        $EDITOR config.yml
+        $ $EDITOR config.yml

+6. Now that we have configured a connection to the database we can create our tables.
+To do this you start an interactive python prompt and import the `play.py` file.

+        $ python
+        ...
+        >>> from play import *

+    Then we just have to run `create_all` on the database session to create the tables.

+        >>> db.create_all()

-6. That's it!
+7. That's it!
 You probably want to load the data now.
 You can do this by running the following commands:

         $ python load-users.py